POLE DANCING

 • Online Tutorials: YouTube is a treasure trove of free pole dance tutorials for all levels.
 Look for reputable channels with clear instructions and breakdowns of various moves.

-• Paid Online Courses: Consider investing in a paid online course from a qualified pole dance instructor.
+• Paid Online Courses: Consider investing in paid online pole dance courses from qualified pole dance instructors.
 These courses often provide structured lesson plans, detailed technique explanations, and access to a supportive online community.

 • Pole Dancing Apps: There are several apps specifically designed for pole dance training.
 These apps offer video tutorials, workout routines, and progress-tracking tools.